3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 The Mar Vista Animal Medical Center is committed to preventive medicine for all patients.
 We follow the most up to date recommendations and use the highest quality vaccine products.

-We have a low-cost vaccination clinic every Sunday from 9 AM to 11 AM.
+We normally have a low-cost vaccination clinic every Sunday from 9 AM to 11 AM.
+During the CoVid-19 outbreak, we have decided to offer out lower prices 7 days a week to help mitigate expense for our clients as well as to minimize crowding on Sundays.
 We wish all pets everywhere excellent preventive care at a reasonable cost.